GabrielDCelery/personal-notes/courses/cantrill_asap/monitoring_logging_cost_management/cloudwatch_logs.md

 The first method is to create an `S3` export task that will automatically export logs.
 This is not immediate, there is an `up to 12 hours` delay.
 An other caveat that this data cannot be custom encrypted, it has to use the `default AWS KMS`.

-If we want to deliver our logs at `real time` to other systems then we have to create a `Subscription filter` on a `log group` and that specifies which logs get forwarded and where they are being sent.
+If we want to deliver our logs to other systems then we have to create a `Subscription filter` on a `log group` and that specifies which logs get forwarded and where they are being sent.

 If you need `near real time` delivery then `Kinesis Firehose` is a good choice because that can send data either every `60 seconds` or when it's `buffer gets full`.
 That data from the Firehose can be forwarded to `S3`.
 This is also a very `cost effective` solution.